nashsclay/Flexinodes/README.md

 flexinodes-cli masternode status

-If you get Status 4 - Masternode successfully started -  You are finished
+If you get "Masternode successfully started" -  You are finished

 You can alway DM me on discord at nashsclay#6809